About Our Retreats

 What to Bring

 Please bring your own unscented toiletries.
 It may also be helpful to bring these items: a flashlight, an alarm clock, an umbrella, and shoes that are easy to slip on and off.
 We encourage our guests to spend their whole stay at the monastery, so please bring everything you might need.
-Please do not bring non-vegan foods, alcohol, or other intoxicants.
+Please do not bring non-vegetarian foods, alcohol, or other intoxicants.
 Please do not bring pets; only service animals are allowed.

 Sample Daily Schedule